EvangeliaIlia/Biomedical-Projects/README.md

 ### SQL Project

 **Description:**
-This SQL project analyzes a simulated medical records dataset, generated using the Python Faker library.
+This SQL project analyzes a simulated medical records dataset found on Kaggle that was generated using the Python Faker library.
 The dataset includes patient information, and queries are provided for various analyses.

 **Dataset Source:**
 The dataset used in this project was obtained from Kaggle.
 License information for the dataset is marked as "unknown" on Kaggle.